LeChat76/Projet10OC/README.md

     - Show specific project if author or contributor: `localhost:8000/api/project/<int:pk>/`
 - **DEL** method (when deleting project, delation of record in contributor table by cascade):
     - Delete specific project if author: `localhost:8000/api/project/<int:pk>/`
+    Note : delete a project will delete all issues and comments associated to
 - **PATCH** method:
     - modify specific project if author: `localhost:8000/api/project/<int:pk>/`
         - field you can modify : __description__, __title__ and __type__